mamue7/RealEstateContracts/README.md

 # Contract Addresses

 The contract has been deployed to the rinkeby network.
-The address of the contract is 0x0eeD8Fe409b39CffcD3f8C5c1E0ae0Eb3099046a.
+The address of the contract SolnSquareVerifier.sol is 0x0eeD8Fe409b39CffcD3f8C5c1E0ae0Eb3099046a.
 The ABI of the contract can be found in /eth-contracts/build/contracts(SolnSquareVerifier.json.

+The address of the contract Verifier.sol is 0xc1876F4110EBcda86A54113dFE91B126C4b04888.

 # OpenSea Marketplace